 This was the worst anxiety I had ever experienced.

-Honestly, the first few months after my daughter, Josie, was born are still a blur.
+Honestly, the first few months after my youngest was born are still a blur.
 I have so many regrets….
-I missed out on enjoying newborn snuggles and finding laughter in all the things my 2-year-old, Emmie Kay, was learning.
+I missed out on enjoying newborn snuggles and finding laughter in all the things my 2-year-old was learning.

 Reflecting on this season is hard.
 But, I don’t want all this pain to be forgotten because I know that even anxiety can be used for good.